 An occupational injury is a personal injury, disease or death resulting from an occupational accident.
 Compensation claims for such occupational injuries are calculated according to the seriousness of the injury/disease.
 Occupational injury will influence the loss of man hours and therefore financial and productivity performance.

 The Municipality appointed Workplace Safety Representatives within the municipality for the respective departments as required by legislation.
-These employees are:
+The tables below provide for the names of the safety representatives and first aiders per town and section within the Municipality.